What is Ordinary Income?

 How Does Ordinary Income Works?

-- Business income is earned from day to day business operations except for income from capital gains i.e. income from the sale of capital assets, or example income earned from the regular sale of land, buildings, etc.
+- Business income is earned from day to day business operations except for income from capital gains i.e., income from the sale of capital assets, or for example, income earned from the regular sale of land, buildings, etc.

 - Personal income means any cash inflow which is subject to income tax as defined by IRS (Internal Revenue Service)

-#1 – If the transaction involves income either in present or in the future then that transaction is considered as ordinary income.
+#1 – If the transaction involves income either in the present or future, then that transaction is considered as ordinary income.

 For Example: If the business is engaged in buying cars and reselling cars for profit after some modifications made to cars, then the income earned from selling that used cars will be considered as ordinary income but not capital gain.

 For Example, Interest earned from a savings bank account, rent earned from the property.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion